Your home may be repossessed if you do not keep up repayments on your mortgage

 The threat of a last minute flat inspection from your landlord will be a thing of the past.
 If you choose to have a flatmate, you’re in control of who it is, which means you could be less likely to be thrown together with someone you have nothing in common with.

 You can get a pet if you want.
-You can decorate and furnish it how you please, without anyone else's permission, as long as it’s within the terms and conditions of your loan.
+You can decorate and furnish it how you please, without anyone else's permission, as long as it’s within the terms and conditions of your mortgage.
 Any money spent on renovations or decorating may add to the value of your property.

 All maintenance and repairs are now your responsibility.
 Even if you pay general maintenance charges, you still need to account for ad hoc expenses such as a leaky roof.